shah jahan mosque thatta

 • Help was sought from the Sufi saint Makhdum Nooh

-• He corrected it overnight through prayer
+• It is said that he corrected the alignment overnight through prayer

 Architecture of the Shah Jahan Mosque Thatta